eosnewmedia/JSON-API-Common/docs/05-documents.md

 ## Document Serializer
-The document serializer (a class implementing `Enm\JsonApi\Serializer\DocumentSerializerInterface`) is responsible for turning document objects (and their resources) into a php array in json api structure which can be json encoded and returned as response.
+The document serializer (a class implementing `Enm\JsonApi\Serializer\DocumentSerializerInterface`) is responsible for turning document objects (and their resources) into a php array in JSON API structure which can be JSON encoded and returned as response.
 The default serializer should be a good choice but it's also possible to use a custom serializer.

 ## Document Deserializer